-A garden room is a significant investment and many readers ask us how people pay for them.
-The common options are from savings, by taking money on a mortgage or by engaging in a finance arrangement.
+A garden room is a significant investment, and many readers ask us how people pay for them.
+The common options are using savings, by taking additional money on a mortgage or by engaging in a finance arrangement.

 When do you pay for a garden room?